 State identity

-Gabon is a country that lacks religious divisions.
-The majority of its citizens are nominally Christian, with a strong element of syncretic practices that blend traditional religious cults.
-The state remains secular, following the French-style concept of “laïcité.”
-About 6% of Gabon’s population practices Islam, including the president, Ali Bongo.
-Most adherents follow Sunni Islam, while the majority of Muslims, about 80–90%, are foreigners.
-The government’s television stations provide free airtime to the Catholic Church, Protestant congregations, and Islamic mosques.
-Alongside these global religions, Gabon embraces numerous indigenous African religions, freely practiced by its people.
+The majority of Gabon’s citizens are nominally Christian, with a strong element of syncretic practices that blend traditional religious cults.
+The state remains secular, following the French-style concept of laïcité.
+About 6% of Gabon’s population practices Islam, including President Ali Bongo.
+Most adherents follow Sunni Islam, while the majority of Muslims – about 80–90% – are foreigners.
+The government’s television stations provide free airtime to the Catholic Church, Protestant congregations and Islamic mosques.
+Alongside these global religions, Gabon embraces numerous indigenous African religions, which are freely practiced by its people.
 The constitution guarantees freedom of religion, and the government generally respects this right in practice.

 No interference of religious dogmas

-Although there are many development indicators that go unreported by the government authorities of Gabon, almost all people (91.6%) are reported to have access to electricity.
-Most people (85.3%) are reported to have access to running water, and almost half of the population (49.8%) are reported to have access to basic sanitation services – that is, piped sewer systems, septic tanks, or pit latrines, ventilated improved pit latrines, composting toilets, or pit latrines with slabs.
-In this sense, the state has a basic administrative structure that provides basic public services throughout the country.
-However, there are noticeable differences in the provision of services between those who live in urban centers like the capital city Libreville or the oil capital Port-Gentil, and those who live in the rainforest.
-Some communities are completely cut off from state services, especially during the rainy season.
+The African Development Bank has funded the Integrated Drinking Water Supply and Sanitation Program, which has significantly improved water accessibility in the cities of Estuaire province, encouraging migration from the overcrowded capital to nearby towns by expanding water access to 20,000 residents.
+The proportion of the population using basic sanitation services increased from 34.0% in 2000 to 49.9% in 2022.
+As a result, about half of the population is reported to have access to basic sanitation services – that is, piped sewer systems, septic tanks or pit latrines, ventilated improved pit latrines, composting toilets or pit latrines with slabs.
+In this sense, the state has a basic administrative structure that provides public services throughout the country.
+However, there are noticeable differences in the provision of services between those who live in cities and those who live in the rainforest.
+Some forest communities are completely cut off from state services, especially during the rainy season.

 Basic administration